Ariiia/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model: 🖐️ used
-  - Modeling
+  - Modeling: 🖐️ used
-  - Subject domain
+  - Subject domain: 🖐️ used
   - Algorithm: 🖐️ used
   - Syntax: 🖐️ used
   - Semantics: 🖐️ used